jim-schwoebel/sound_event_detection/README.md

 5. clean up readme and transfer most of this info to wiki.
 Use landing page to generate interest to star/clone.

 ## Other resources
-If you're interested to learn more about voice compuitng, I highly encoursge you to check out thie [voicebook repository](https://github.com/jim-schwoebel/voicebook).
+If you're interested to learn more about voice computing, I highly encoursge you to check out thie [Voicebook repository](https://github.com/jim-schwoebel/voicebook).
 This repo contains 200+ open source scripts to get started with voice computing.

 Here are some other libraries that may be of interest to learn more about sound event detection:
 * [auditok](https://github.com/amsehili/auditok#play-back-detections)